What are customs procedures? Things to know about customs procedures

 Using HS code incorrectly

-Only ONE HS code applies to each type of goods.
-People doing customs procedures need to strictly follow the principles of applying HS code.
+Customs brokers need to follow the principles of applying HS code.
 However, shippers always think of applying HS code with the lowest tax rate for goods, while customs units do the opposite.
-Therefore, customs declarers must be careful when applying HS code.
-If you are unsure, please refer to the HS code from the customs authority.
+Therefore, customs declarers must be careful when applying HS codes.

 The information on the documents is not accurate

-If the information on the document is discovered to be incorrect, the enterprise needs to correct it or notify the person authorized to make the correction.
-Some common errors in document information include: wrong spelling, wrong weight of goods, number of items, inconsistent conditions, etc. Once an error is made, the goods owner is at risk of losing a lot of money and time. time and effort just because of incorrect or mistaken declaration of delivery location, container number, or shipping vessel.
+Some common errors in document information include: wrong spelling, wrong weight of goods, number of items, inconsistent conditions, etc. Once an error is made, the goods owner is at risk of losing a lot of money and time. time and effort due to incorrect declaration or mistake of delivery location, container number, or shipping vessel.

 What are customs procedures?
 Things to know about customs procedures

-Some errors when doing customs procedures can be C/O errors, incorrect use of HS Code, incorrect information on documents...
+Some errors when doing customs procedures such as C/O errors, incorrect use of HS Code, inaccurate information on documents, etc.

 Common C/O errors

-Applying for a C/O is one of the actions businesses can take to benefit from preferential tax rates.
-If errors are made, the C/O will be rejected and the business will be subject to non-preferential tax rates.
+If this error is incorrect, the C/O will be rejected and the business will be subject to NON-PRIVATE tax rates.
 If the C/O is issued by a third party, the invoice number must be the seller's number and must be checked in the "Third Party Invoicing" box.
 If the C/O contains the above errors, the Customs office will refuse, not consider and accept.

 What is the customs clearance process?

-• Step 1: Declare and submit the customs declaration; Submit or present documents included in customs records as prescribed in Article 24 of the 2014 Customs Law;
+• Step 1: Declare and submit the customs declaration; Submit or present documents included in HQ records as prescribed in Article 24 of the 2014 Customs Law;

 • Step 2: Bring the goods and means of transport to the specified location to physically inspect the goods and means of transport;